-Below you will find the story of how citizens of Jordon experience justice problems in their everyday lives.
-They told us how the problems impact them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice systems.
+Below you can explore the story of how citizens of Jordon experience justice problems in their everyday lives using interactive charts.
+People told us how problems affect them, what they do to resolve those problems and how they experienced the formal and informal justice systems.

 This is the justice story as the people in Jordan encounter and feel it.